-Terms used herein shall be deemed to be defined as such for the purposes of the Terms and Conditions of the Debt Securities set forth in the Base Prospectus dated 27 March 2018 and any supplements if applicable.
-This document constitutes the Final Terms of the Debt Securities described herein for the purposes of Article 5(4) of the Prospectus Directive, as amended (which includes the amendments made by Directive 2010/73/EU) [and Article 45 of Act on Securities Transactions] and must be read in conjunction with the Base Prospectus and any supplements, if applicable, which constitute a base prospectus for the purposes of the Prospectus Directive.
+Terms used herein shall be deemed to be defined as such for the purposes of the Terms and Conditions of the Debt Securities set forth in the Base Prospectus dated 11 April 2019 and any supplements if applicable.
+This document constitutes the Final Terms of the Debt Securities described herein for the purposes of Article 5(4) of the Prospectus Directive, as amended (which includes the amendments made by Directive 2010/73/EU) [and Article 45 of Act on Securities Transactions] and must be read in conjunction with the Base Prospectus Directive.
 Full information on the Issuer and the offer of the Debt Securities is only available on the basis of the combination of these Final Terms and the Base Prospectus and any supplements, if applicable.
 A copy of said Base Prospectus and any supplements are available for viewing at the issuer's website, www.landsbankinn.is.